 • How does light pollution affect bioluminescent communication?

-• Why are nocturnal animals attracted to artificial light?
+• Why are so many insects fatally attracted to artificial light?

 • Is flight-to-light behavior under evolution by natural selection?